bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:33:01

-So, Murch could say, well, why can’t you just use SIGHASH_SINGLE?
+So, Murch could say, well, why can’t you just use `SIGHASH_SINGLE`?
-So it’s one input, one output, and then using SIGHASH_SINGLE, you can attach on your own inputs and outputs as fees, bring your own fees.
+So it’s one input, one output, and then using `SIGHASH_SINGLE`, you can attach on your own inputs and outputs as fees, bring your own fees.
 Well, then you get back to this pinning issue, because every update could be pinned 100x or something like that.

 Murch: 00:33:18

-With SIGHASH_SINGLE any...
+With `SIGHASH_SINGLE` any...

 Greg: 00:33:21